DataONEorg/bookkeeper/README.rst

         activate Client
             Client --> Researcher : Indicates portal is saved deactivate Client
-        Repository --> Bookkeeper : adjustUsage(session, quotaId, usage)
+        Repository --> Bookkeeper : updateUsage(session, quotaId, usage)
     deactivate Repository

     activate Bookkeeper
         note right
             The repository asynchronously
-            updates the usage for the portal count (adds a positive usage value, subtracts
+            updates the usage for the portal count by sending the usage object with the instanceId (portal id) and quotaId.
-            a negative value).
-Note the quotaId
-            comes from the quota returned from
+            Note the quotaId comes from the quota returned from hasRemaining().
+If the
-            hasRemaining().
-        end note
+            portal has both a pid and sid, call updateUsage() twice.
+The call with the sid usage should have a quantity of zero. end note
         Bookkeeper --> Repository : quota
     deactivate Bookkeeper